-In order to maintain financial stability, the Debt Office may take control of a bank or other financial institution in crisis through a procedure called resolution.
-This enables the state to take swift and decisive action in a financial crisis without jeopardising tax money.
+In order to maintain financial stability, the Debt Office may assume control of a bank or other financial institution in crisis through a procedure called resolution.
+This enables the central government to take swift and decisive action to manage a financial crisis without jeopardising taxpayer funds.

-Taxpayers do not have to bear the costs of a banking crisis.
+Taxpayers shall not have to bear the costs of a banking crisis.

 Resolution requires planning and preparation